harpribot/AgnosticActivity/README.md

 ## Models
 All the models are in the models directory.

+## Project data
+All the data is to be kept in the project-data directory and queried from there
 ## Experiments
 All the experiment scripts should be in Experiments directory and should call the models directory from there.